Sharing Compassion through

 Samaritan Counseling Center

 FPC Atlanta Care and the Samaritan Counseling Center are beginning a monthly small group support group for kids who are Creative Learners, and for their parents.
 Creative Learners are people who navigate ADD, dyslexia and other learning differences.
 Our monthly gatherings, the 3rd Sundays of each month, will incorporate learning, growing friendships, and turning to our Christian faith for guidance.
-Our first gathering will be November 17th following 11:00 a.m. worship.
+Our next gathering will be January 19th following 11:00 a.m. worship.
 We will meet for lunch all together and then break up into parent and kid groups.
 To register or ask questions, please email Katie Sundermeier.

 "God calls us to care for his people.
 Whether you are experiencing grief, sadness, illness or loss or simply in need of prayer, our care ministry is here to assist you."